pulsemicro/PulseIDJS/README.md

 *All parameters can be null*

  - **Text**: string (default value is "ABC")
- - **Type**: string (default value is "ltNormal", please refer to stitchport WebAPI documentation to see the valid values)
+ - **Type**: string (default value is "ltNormal", please refer to PulseID Toolkit Web API documentation to see the valid values)
  - **Font**: string (defaule value is "Block New", to see how to get the list of fonts go to section "**GET FONTS**")
  - **Height**: number (default value is 254)
  - **WidthCompression**: number (default value is 100 for 100%)
- - **Justification**: string (default value is "jtCenter", please refer to stitchport WebAPI documentation to see the valid values)
+ - **Justification**: string (default value is "jtCenter", please refer to PulseID Toolkit Web API documentation to see the valid values)
- - **Envelope**: string (default value is "etRectangle", please refer to stitchport WebAPI documentation to see the valid values)
+ - **Envelope**: string (default value is "etRectangle", please refer to PulseID Toolkit Web API documentation to see the valid values)
  - **Decoration**: string (Valid only when Type="Monogram")
  - **Needle**: number
  - **Recipe**: string (default is "Normal", to see how to get the list of fonts go to section "**GET RECIPES**")